Novel: Jonathan Strange & Mr Norrell by Susanna

 Short Story: "The Crystal Spheres" by David Brin

-Non-Fiction Book: Wonder's Child: My Life in Science Fiction by Jack Williamson
+Non-Fiction Book: Wonder's Child: My Life in Science

 Dramatic Presentation: 2010